Thunder Bay: City symbols

 Thunder Bay's flag was created in 1972 when mayor Saul Laskin wanted to promote the city by having a distinctive flag.
 The city held a contest, which Cliff Redden won.
 The flag has a 1:2 ratio and depicts a golden sky from the rising sun behind the Sleeping Giant, which sits in the blue waters of Lake Superior.
 The sun is represented by a red maple leaf, a symbol of Canada.
 Green and gold are Thunder Bay's city colours.

 Thunder Bay Police Services

-The municipal law enforcement agency was formed in 1970 from Port Arthur and Fort William Police forces cornered in the late 1800s.
+The municipal law enforcement agency was formed in 1970 from Port Arthur and Fort William Police forces, which were formed in the late 1800s.
 It has over 200 sworn officers and 6 police centres.